WHTC: History

-Personalities
+Programming

-Juke Van Oss worked at WHTC from August 12, 1951 until his passing on March 7, 2016, logging nearly 65 years.
+Juke Van Oss worked at WHTC from August 12, 1951, until his death on March 7, 2016, after nearly 65 years.
 During his career, he served as an engineer, program host, and assistant station manager.
-In 1961 Juke became co-host of Talk of the Town, a daily two-hour call-in program developed by Bill Gargano in 1959.
+In 1961 Van Oss became co-host of Talk of the Town, a daily two-hour call-in program developed by Bill Gargano in 1959.
 Van Oss and Gargano shared hosting duties until Van Oss became the sole host of the program in 1981.
 Van Oss was inducted into the Michigan Broadcasting Hall of Fame on July 14, 2009.
-The induction ceremony was held at the Michigan Association of Broadcasters Conference at the Grand Hotel on Mackinac Island.
-Van Oss was 92 at the time of his passing.
-Learn more about Juke Van Oss.
-Long-time WHTC broadcaster Ed VerSchure began hosting Talk of the Town after the passing of Van Oss.
-VerSchure hosted mornings on WHTC in the early 1960s and also worked for over 25 years at WZZM-TV Grand Rapids.
-VerSchure was also co-owner of WEVS Saugatuck, now owned by Midwest Communications and known as 92 7 The Van WYVN.
-The Van is WHTC's sister station.
-Talk of the Town is now hosted by Gary Stevens.
+Van Oss died at the age of 92.
+Long-time WHTC broadcaster Ed VerSchure began hosting Talk of the Town after the death of Van Oss, hosting mornings on WHTC in the early 1960s and working for over 25 years at WZZM-TV Grand Rapids.
+VerSchure was also co-owner of WEVS Saugatuck, now owned by Midwest Communications and known as 92 7 The Van WYVN, WHTC's sister station.
+Talk of the Town was later hosted by Gary Stevens.

-The WHTC Morning News debuted in July 2014 and features news, weather, sports, traffic reports and various segments including local sponsors, community events, and history.
-Among the many guests featured on a weekly basis are the Mayor Of Holland, Congressmen Bill Huizenga and Fred Upton, authors, political figures and many other local and national guests.
+The WHTC Morning News debuted in July 2014 with news, weather, sports, traffic reports and various segments including local sponsors, community events, and history.
+Weekly guests have included the Mayor Of Holland, Congressmen Bill Huizenga and Fred Upton, authors, political figures and others.
 Dan Evans became the host of the show in April 2022.
 WHTC's news director Gary Stevens provides news.

-On September 2, 2008 WHTC began carrying The Huge Show, a local sports talk show hosted by Bill Simonson, which is syndicated to stations in Michigan and originates in Grand Rapids.
+On September 2, 2008, WHTC began carrying The Huge Show, a local sports talk show hosted by Bill Simonson, which is syndicated to stations in Michigan and originates in Grand Rapids.

 Lupita Reyes developed and hosted Alegria Latina, an all Spanish language music, news, and information program on WHTC which aired from 1965 to 2009.
 On July 5, 2009, the program moved to 92.7 The Van WYVN.
 After 57 years of hosting the program, Lu Reyes retired on December 12, 2021.

 WHTC's talk line-up also includes Markley Van Camp and Robbins, The Joe Pags Show, Mark Levin, and Red Eye Radio.

 In April 2011 WHTC began live streaming of its programming which can be accessed on desktops, tablets, the station smartphone app, Alexa, Apple, and Google devices.

 Former Michigan Congressman Guy Vander Jagt and Detroit sportscaster Al Ackerman are among the notable figures who worked at WHTC in the 1950s.

+On September 5th, 2025, it was reported that WHTC has reduced most of its talk radio programming to mornings and Saturday nights, and began airing a classic rock-leaning classic hits format outside of these times.